Tedkief/nextGenerationWeb/README.md

 # nextGenerationWeb

 ## Installation

+Clone the repository

-Run this command in your terminal install all the packages:
+Run this command in your terminal, this install all the packages:

 ```
 npm install
 ```

 Start the server with this command:

 ```
 npm start
 ```

 and go to localhost:3000 to access the website